 11. Get the Right Brush

 Use a round metal brush while blow-drying your tresses.
-These brushes not only help detangle your hair but add a ton of volume to them.
+These brushes help detangle your hair and add a ton of volume.
 Always pull your hair up with a brush and then start the dryer.

 Also Read – 11 Sure Shot Ways to Fix Greasy Hair Instantly